 Increasing urban growth has created congestion and traffic safety issues in the interchange area, and there are few facilities for people walking or biking.
 These issues will intensify as growth in Bend continues to move towards the interchange.
 To address these issues, the management plan seeks to achieve the following:

 - Ensure the safe and efficient operation of the interchange area for all modes of travel through the 20-year planning horizon.

 - Identify transportation improvements, management strategies and land use/policy actions needed to support planned development.

-The project team is developing goals, objectives and evaluation criteria for the US 97/Baker Road IAMP to guide the development of solutions for the interchange area.
-They will be used to determine how well potential improvements meet the purpose of the project as well as community and stakeholder values.
+The project team is developing goals, objectives and evaluation criteria for the U.S. 97/Baker Road IAMP to guide development of solutions for the interchange area. to ensure they are in keeping with stakeholder values.

-The project will involve state and local jurisdictions including Deschutes County and the City of Bend, as well as community stakeholders and interchange users.
+The project will involve state and local jurisdictions, including Deschutes County and City of Bend, as well as community stakeholders and interchange users.